genestack/sdk/docs/source/getting_started.rst

     $ sudo pip install .

-If you want you can install manually

-Ensure that `keyring <https://pypi.python.org/pypi/keyring>`_ and `requests <http://docs.python-requests.org/en/latest/user/install/#install>`_ are installed
+If you want you can install manually.
+In that case ensure that `keyring <https://pypi.python.org/pypi/keyring>`_ and `requests <http://docs.python-requests.org/en/latest/user/install/#install>`_ are installed

 .. code-block:: sh